May the 4th – 2024 Plan Recap

 Bioshock in Space – Judas

 Playing video games will always be a hobby of mine, but the way that I play video games has changed.
-I don’t have nearly as much time as I used to where I can sit down and play a game for hours.
+I don’t have nearly as much time as I used to, when I could sit down and play a game for hours.
 It’s an inevitable part of growing up, paying bills, and being a grown adult.
-When I reflect on all the hours I spent playing video games, Bioshock is a game that I reminisce about.
-I could talk about Bioshock for hours, but for me, it was one of the first games I played after taking a break from Halo 3.
-I recently found out that the creator of Bioshock is coming out with a new game called Judas which will take place in space.
+When I reflect on all the hours I spent playing video games, BioShock is a game that I reminisce about.
+I could talk about BioShock for hours, but for me, it was one of the first games I played after taking a break from Halo 3.
+I recently found out that the creator of BioShock is coming out with a new game called Judas, which will take place in space.
 I know nothing about this game, but I’m here for it when pre-orders are open.

-Judas is a first-person shooter that takes place on a crumbling spaceship.
+Judas is a first-person shooter taking place on a crumbling spaceship.
 Making alliances and being on the offensive is the only hope to survive.
-I don’t have permission to share the screenshots for the game, but in scrolling through them, there’s definitely some Bioshock inspiration to them.
+I don’t have permission to share the screenshots for the game, but in scrolling through them, there’s definitely some BioShock inspiration to them.
 It appears that the main character will have powers as one of the screenshots features someone charging blue lightning to shock an enemy.
 Speaking of enemies, they all have this mechanical and robotic look.
 In one screenshot, a robotic chef is attacking the player character.
 Their face is painted in this horrific smile that would appear in my nightmares.
-I do think that Judas has more of an animated tone than Bioshock based on the screenshots that I’m reviewing.
+I think that Judas has more of an animated tone than BioShock, based on the screenshots I’m reviewing.

 Daggerheart – Initial Thoughts

-I haven’t played the Daggerheart open beta and I don’t know if I will have time, but I wanted to share my first thoughts from what I have seen.
-Daggerheart is a D12 system meaning that instead of using a 20-sided die to roll in Dungeons & Dragons, Daggerheart will use a 12-sided die instead.
+I haven’t played the Daggerheart open beta, and I don’t know if I will have time, but I wanted to share my first thoughts from what I have seen.
+Daggerheart is a D12 system, meaning that instead of using a 20-sided die to roll in Dungeons & Dragons, Daggerheart will use a 12-sided die instead.
 Players will have two 12-sided dice to be aware of.
-One of the die will be a Hope die and the other will represent Fear.
-Players will reveal to the DM what they roll while noting which die they rolled the highest on either Hope or Fear.
+One of the dice will be a Hope die, and the other will represent Fear.
+Players will reveal to the DM what they rolled while noting which die they rolled the highest on, either Hope or Fear.
 I’m intrigued by this Hope vs. Fear concept.
 I don’t use my d12s often when I play Dungeons & Dragons, so I think it will be a nice change from other TTRPGs I play.

 Another interesting concept in Daggerheart is character creation.
-Players will have cards that they will pick from which highlight their powers and abilities.
+Players will have cards that they will pick from, which highlight their powers and abilities.
 I have read critiques of this, but I actually think this is neat.
 It feels like a mixture of playing a TTRPG and a board game.
 I like having everything laid out in front of me versus trying to flip through the rule book to find what I’m looking for.
 Another thing that I’m looking forward to is all of the choices.
-Daggerheart has several class and race options which means there’s a lot of customization during the character creation process.
+Daggerheart has several classes and race options, which means there’s a lot of customization during the character creation process.
 I’m partial to the Faun or the Fungril.
-The Fungril are a mushroom species and I think that would be something I would enjoy roleplaying.
+The Fungril are a mushroom species, and I think that would be something I would enjoy roleplaying.

 Becoming a Queen – Queen by Midnight